twistedpearaudio/blog/_docs_b3sepro/manual.md

 going all the way from the original Buffalo based on the ES9008 to this module based on the ES9028/38 chips with new modules still in development.

-This module come with either the ES9028 or the ES9038 which are identical in function other than supply current requirements and output current.
+The module comes with either the ES9028 or the ES9038 which are identical in function other than supply current requirements and output current.

 The ES9028 has a full scale output of 0.924 * AVCC at 202(+/-14%) ohms for the ES9028 and 50.5(+/-14%) ohms for the ES9038